-The capacity for people to be cruel and disparaging, born of opinionated judgements of self righteousness is one of the qualities at which human beings excel.
-Whether it’s our attitude to foreign refugees, or racial discrimination among our own indigenous people, if there is a “them” to our “us”, we are determinedly resistant to human unity.
+The capacity for people to be cruel and disparaging, born of opinionated judgements of self-righteousness is one of the qualities at which human beings excel.
+Whether it’s our attitude to foreign refugees or racial discrimination among our indigenous people, if there is a “them” to our “us”, we are determinedly resistant to human unity.
 None is more apparent that that of the economic divide between the “haves” and the “have nots”.
-The social pariah (the unemployed, the disabled, the un-superannuated elderly and generally just poor) is the drain on society that our government would happily have removed from any significant social benefit.
+The social pariah (the unemployed, the disabled, the un-superannuated elderly and just poor) is the drain on society that our government would happily have removed from any significant social benefit.

-The 2014 Budget’s proposal to remove six months of unemployment benefits, amongst other cuts, was the carefully considered resolution to our “economic debt crisis”.
+The 2014 Budget’s proposal to eliminate six months of unemployment benefits, amongst other cuts, was the carefully considered resolution to our “economic debt crisis”.
 The response from the public, alternative media, professional agencies and senate surprised them.
-These were the unemployed, the dole bludgers, the welfare cheats, and later on, the double dippers, who were the malignant sore on the face of civil society that needed to be lanced.
-So it was a mystery to the conservatives that anyone existed who wished to preserve or subsidise these lowly contingent of “un-people”, especially, when there were mining companies clamouring for continued subsidies.
+These were the unemployed, the dole bludgers, the welfare cheats, and later on, the double dippers, who were the malignant sore on the face of a civil society that needed to be lanced.
+So it was a mystery to the conservatives that anyone existed who wished to preserve or subsidise this lowly contingent of “un-people”, especially, when mining companies were clamouring for continued subsidies.
 (See Part 2 for further commentary on this.)

 So what does Roy Morgan tell us?
-As of Feb 2016, of the 13,174,000 people in the workforce, 1,319,000 are actually unemployed and 2,480,000 Australians are unemployed or underemployed.
+As of Feb 2016, of the 13,174,000 people in the workforce, 1,319,000 are unemployed, and 2,480,000 Australians are unemployed or underemployed.
 This is 18.8% of the workforce.
-Participation in the workforce has risen steadily from the 12,467,000 when Abbott was elected.
+Participation in the workforce had risen steadily from the 12,467,000 when Abbott was elected.
 A reflection of numerous factors including a population growth of 1.75%, and a net migration growth of over 1%.
 (These add approximately 400K and 200K per year to the population respectively).
 Other factors include the growing propensity for later retirement.
-Each time the share market drops, diminished returns for superannuation funds which directly impacts the capacity for those returns to fund people’s retirement capacity, results in an increasing tendency to remain in the workforce beyond retirement age.
+Each time the share market drops, diminished returns for superannuation funds which directly impact the capacity for those profits to fund people’s retirement capacity results in an increasing tendency to remain in the workforce beyond retirement age.
 Add the rising numbers of women entering the workforce.
-Add the single parents and the disabled, beings reassigned to “Newstart” and expected to “look” for work despite their obvious disenfranchisement.
+Add the single parents and the disabled; beings reassigned to “Newstart” and expected to “look” for work despite their apparent disenfranchisement.
 Let’s not forget, also, each year Australia has around 300K school leavers many of whom become new entrants into the workforce.
-Every year HSC and university graduates eventually enter the workforce via traineeships, apprenticeships, a job or the unemployment line.
+Every year HSC and university graduates eventually enter the labour force via traineeships, apprenticeships, a job or the unemployment line.

-Even for the ABS stats, for what ought to be reclassified as the “absolutely, desperately, undeniably unemployed”, there are 5 people for every vacancy.
+Even for the ABS stats, for what ought to be reclassified as the “absolutely, desperately, undeniably unemployed”, there are five people for every vacancy.
 For the more realistic Roy Morgan numbers of merely unemployed, there is an 8:1 ratio.
-Add in the underemployed and the ration becomes 14:1.
+Add in the underemployed, and the ration becomes 14:1.
 Add in the 1.2M foreigners with work rights and your competition for work becomes a ratio of 21:1.
-Given the requirement for the 1.3M to write 20 applications a month to – to at the most – 171Kvacancies, statistically the average employer might receive 154 letters a month.
-These numbers, would of course, vary due to local accessibility, skill/education required, etc and be dependant on a given vacancies attractiveness to foreign workers, including 457 visa workers, or underemployed and employed “drifters” (fully employed people who would like to change jobs).
+Given the requirement for the 1.3M to write 20 applications a month to – to at the most – 171Kvacancies, statistically, the average employer might receive 154 letters a month.
+These numbers, would, of course, vary due to local accessibility, skill/education required, etc. and be dependant on a given vacancies attractiveness to foreign workers, including 457 visa workers, or underemployed and employed “drifters” (fully employed people who would like to change jobs).